 Each character has different characteristics, leading to different behaviours immediately they are laid down.
 Thankfully, the cards have this information displayed, so no strain on the memory 😊.

-Playing a powerful King permits you to exchange hands with another player (did they smirk?) whilst the less potent priest-card lets you secretly look at what one other player has in their hand.
+For example, playing a powerful King permits you to exchange hands with another player (did they smirk?) whilst the less potent priest-card lets you secretly look at what one other player has in their hand.

 A guard is permitted to challenge another player – not so much with a guarded “who goes there” but with a more confident “I think you are the Prince”.
 If the guard was correct, the poor Prince is knocked out of this round of the game, head hung low ~ but probably still on, at least 😑.